Meowuu7/QuasiSim/README.md

 - [x] Analytical part of QuasiSim
 - [x] Optimization example
 - [x] Hybrid part of QuasiSim with PyBullet
+- [ ] Remaining code of the hybrid part
 - [ ] More examples
 <!-- - [ ] Full version of QuasiSim -->
 - [ ] Custimizing your optimization